dallavalentinanicolo/resource-memutator/README.md

 # README

-Project Overview
+## Project Overview called "Resource Memutator"

-This is the initial push of a project aimed at creating a Mutation Webhook.
+This is the initial push of a project aimed at creating a custom Mutation Webhook called Resource memutator.
 The webhook is still in its alpha phase, and it is not yet production-ready.
 I'm learning as I develop it, exploring advanced Kubernetes concepts as an SRE/DevOps and enhancing my Go skills through hands-on experience.
 At this stage, it does not mutate resources, but it logs useful information about incoming requests and any memory limit mismatches.
 Any suggestions or help are more than welcome!

 ## Upcoming Improvements